queerviolet/werkit/README.md

 # Setup

 This is a monorepo managed by lerna.
-Install it if you don't have it:
+Install lerna if you don't have it:

 ```sh
 npm i -g lerna